AbuTalha3/Rock-Climbing-Competition-Fixture/README.md

 ### Usage

-To run the project, start the html file on live server
+To run the project, start the HTML file on the live server

 ### Run tests